 Desolation Wilderness Facts

-- 1969 Desolation became a designated wilderness.
-It was known as Desolation Valley Primitive Area.
+- In 1969, Desolation became a designated wilderness.
+It had been known as Desolation Valley Primitive Area.

 - Desolation Wilderness is managed jointly between the Lake Tahoe Basin Management Unit and the El Dorado National Forest.

-- 15 trail heads into Desolation, 6 on Lake Tahoe Basin Management Unit side and 9 on the El Dorado National Forest side.
+- Fifteen trailheads go into Desolation, 6 on Lake Tahoe Basin Management Unit side and 9 on the El Dorado National Forest side.

 - Desolation Wilderness is 99 square miles, or 63,960 acres.

-- One of the most studied wilderness areas in the country.
+- Desolation is one of the most studied wilderness areas in the United States.

 - Access permits/Wilderness permits were started in 1997 just to enter the Desolation Wilderness for either day or overnight trips.